 The humans have not forgiven us.
 We shall surely die.

-And the scary part is that it makes sense, as Ender's empathy would allow him to understand and anticipate his enemies' plan and reactions and counteract them with brutal efficiency, while Peter's sociopathy would allow him to make rational judgments (once he gets over his homicidal tendencies) and ignore petty emotions that spark 90% of the human conflicts (such as nationalism, pride, or ambition).
+Dramatic Irony: Ender, one of the most compassionate people ever born, is a ruthless killer.
+Peter, a sociopath, gave the humans peace and unity.
+This is not lost on Ender.
+The scary part is that it makes sense, as Ender's empathy would allow him to understand and anticipate his enemies' plan and reactions and counteract them with brutal efficiency, while Peter's sociopathy would allow him to make rational judgments (once he gets over his homicidal tendencies) and ignore petty emotions that spark 90% of the human conflicts (such as nationalism, pride, or ambition).

 Graff also subverts this.
 One purpose of the Drill Sergeant Nasty is to give the recruits a common adversary: they all hate him, and it draws them together into a team.
 He picks on someone so the rest will sympathize with him.
 Graff, on the other hand, tells the rest of the recruits that Ender is the greatest soldier ever, and none of them have a prayer of measuring up to him.
 This turns them against Ender and isolates him, forcing him to develop the leadership and command abilities they need from him.

 Earth-Shattering Kaboom: The "Little Doctor" device, which is indeed capable of blowing up a planet, and is used for that purpose near the end of the book.

 Flexible Tourney Rules: The teachers at Battle School start purposely stacking the deck against Ender as he racks up an unbroken string of wins, challenging him to adapt, and seeing how far he can bend without breaking.

 Foreshadowing: When Enders goes off his three-month leave on earth before Command School at Val's persuasion, he thinks that she convinced him to leave earth for another four, forty, maybe four thousand years.